I hate my photos. They look like photos a five year old could get.”

 The garbage can right next to the bride, the guy in the background digging the wax out of his ear… extraneous stuff in the photo is a sure sign the photographer hasn’t carefully looked at the scene, considered the composition or the design of the image, and is simply taking snapshots – same as your guests would.

-Right up the bride’s nose.
+There’s no way to make it look flattering going right up the bride’s nose.
 You’ll also see the groom’s shoulder blocking his face like some sort of monster movie hunchbacked mad scientist assistant.
-Those photographers confuse being “creative” with photographing people at an angle, which is like confusing being Rembrandt with painting-by-numbers.
+Those photographers confuse being “creative” with photographing people at an angle, which is like looking at a Rembrandt painting straight on, with lying on the floor of the museum right under the Rembrandt and looking up at the Rembrandt.

 As if that’s not bad enough, because the lower part of your body is closer to the camera when they shoot that low, it makes the lower part of your body loom larger in their photos.